-If the bKGD chunk is present, it must be written as if it were written for a PNG datastream with sample_depth=8.
+If the bKGD chunk is present, it must be written as if it were written for a PNG datastream with sample\depth=8.
 It has one 2-byte entry for grayscale JNGs and three 2-byte entries for color JNGs.
 The first (most significant) byte of each entry must be 0.

-The following chunks have exactly the same meaning and have the same syntax as given in the PNG specification: cHRM, gAMA, iCCP, sRGB, pHYs, oFFs, sCAL, iTXt, tEXt, tIME, and zTXt.
+The following chunks have exactly the same meaning and have the same syntax as given in the PNG specification: cHRM, gAMA, iCCP, sRGB, pHYs, oFFs, sCAL.
+If they are present, they must appear prior to the first JDAT chunk.
+The following chunks also have the same meaning and syntax as in PNG: iTXt, tEXt, tIME, and zTXt.
+They can appear prior to the first or after the last JDAT chunk.

-The PNG PLTE, hIST, pCAL, sBIT, sPLT, tRNS, fRAc, and gIF chunks are not defined in JNG.
+The PNG PLTE, hIST, pCAL, sBIT, sPLT, tRNS, fRAc, and gIF\ chunks are not defined in JNG.